ippotheboxer/guess-who-fields-of-mistria/README.md

 There are also some seasonal filters at the top - spring, summer, fall and winter.
 This changes the seasonal outfits.

-⭐ Accurate to current version (created April 2025) ⭐
+⭐ Accurate to current version (updated September 2025) ⭐

 ## Data